Babouuchee/Babouuchee/README.md

 <h1 align="center">Hi 👋, I'm Baptiste Caulier</h1>
 <h3 align="center">A passionate french developper based in Bordeaux</h3>

-- ⚡ I'm currently looking for an internship !
-Contact me if you have anything available !

 - 📫 How to reach me: **baptiste.caulier@epitech.eu**

 - 🌱 I’m currently learning more about **Nuxt.js and backend framework**